inrae/pgd-mmdt/docs/definitions/vocabulary.md

 3. [EMBL-EBI Ontology Lookup Service][20]{:target="_blank"} is a repository for biomedical ontologies that aims to provide a single point of access to the latest ontology versions.
 You can browse the ontologies through the website as well as programmatically via the OLS API.

+**Notes** : Regarding these 3 types of resources (Ontoportal, SKOSMOS and OLS), it is possible to specify '_onto=all_' in the features to indicate that we wish to query all ontologies or thesauri.

 <br>

 * Here is, for example, the implementation of the [INRAE Thesaurus][21]{:target="_blank"}, a web service based on [SKOSMOS][6]{:target="_blank"}.
 The figure below shows in more details how to fill in the definition files linked to the two scripts necessary for implementing the web service :